OUR VALUES IN ACTION

 Patients are at the centre of everything we do in our daily working lives at NHS Borders ensuring they are safe, cared for efficiently, effectively by suitably experienced and qualified staff driving quality at the heart of patient care.
 We are a dynamic and forward thinking team with a wealth of clinical and leadership experience.
 We aim for an open and honest culture and believe in nurturing future stars in NHS.

-NHS Borders is a unified health service that provides all elements of health care, including mental health, to the people of the Scottish Borders (Population 116,000) providing unique opportunities for cross service working.
+Borders General Hospital is a modern and well-equipped 284 bed DGH serving the rural Borders area in South East Scotland, approximately 36 miles from Edinburgh.
 After an absence of almost 50 years, the Borders Railway has now opened, with train services to central Edinburgh running every thirty minutes (journey time 50 minutes approx).
+Tweedbank Station is a few minutes walk from the Borders General Hospital.
 On opening the railway Her Majesty Queen Elizabeth said The Borders railway brings so much promise for sharing and invigorating this most beautiful countryside as a place to work, live and enjoy.
-A relocation package/assistance with temporary accommodation in the local area is available for the successful candidate.
+A relocation package/assistance with temporary accommodation in the local area, up to full Inland Revenue limits, is available for the successful candidate.